Garrett Motion Inc. (GTX) Shares Decline Despite Market Challenges

 GTX’s Market Performance

-GTX’s stock has seen a 0.39% increase for the week, with a -4.39% drop in the past month and a 2.55% gain in the past quarter.
-The volatility ratio for the week is 3.33%, and the volatility levels for the past 30 days are at 3.73% for Garrett Motion Inc. The simple moving average for the past 20 days is -2.78% for GTX’s stock, with a 1.79% simple moving average for the past 200 days.
+GTX’s stock has seen a -0.72% decrease for the week, with a -11.56% drop in the past month and a -2.27% fall in the past quarter.
+The volatility ratio for the week is 2.91%, and the volatility levels for the past 30 days are at 3.48% for Garrett Motion Inc. The simple moving average for the past 20 days is -2.39% for GTX’s stock, with a 0.37% simple moving average for the past 200 days.

 Analysts’ Opinion of GTX